Combative McCarthy deflects questions about his conversations with Trump surrounding the Jan. 6 attack

 McCarthy has since downplayed that phone call and defended Trump’s response to the insurrection.

-McCarthy also doubled down Thursday on his belief that the Jan.
-6 committee is leading a partisan investigation with the goal of damaging Republicans under the leadership of House Speaker Nancy Pelosi (D-Calif.).
+McCarthy also doubled down Thursday on his view that the Jan.
+6 committee is leading a partisan investigation under the leadership of House Speaker Nancy Pelosi (D-Calif.) with the goal of damaging Republicans.

 When asked about McCarthy’s defiance of the Jan.
 6 committee’s requests, Pelosi said Thursday that McCarthy “has an obligation” to cooperate with the investigation.
-When asked if the committee is justified in using its subpoena powers against McCarthy, Pelosi deferred comment to the panel’s leadership and said she “has no intention” of interfering with the committee’s work.
+When asked if the committee is justified in using its subpoena powers against McCarthy, Pelosi deferred to the panel’s leadership and said she “has no intention” of interfering with the committee’s work.

 “It is up to the committee as to what they do next,” Pelosi said.
 “They know the path that they are on.
 I defer to their judgment.”

-She emphasized that the committee has said multiple times it will use all the tools at its disposal to investigate the attack, including its subpoena powers.
+She emphasized that the committee has said multiple times that it will use all the tools at its disposal to investigate the attack, including its subpoena powers.

 “I have confidence in the bipartisan nature of the committee,” Pelosi added.
 “They are working very hard, as we can see in the public domain [and] the product of their work.”